yuno-payments/yuno-docs/docs/Webhooks/configure-webhooks.md

 | Sixth try   | 48 hours                     | 7 seconds                 |
 | Seventh try | 96 hours                     | 7 seconds                 |

-## Webhooks event types
+## Webhook event types

-Depending on the type of event, you will receive a different type of webhook and event.
-The next table presents the possible event types for enrollments and payments currently available.
+Yuno sends different webhook notifications based on the type of event that occurs in your account.
+The table below lists all currently available event types for enrollments, payments, payouts, and subscriptions.
+Use this information to configure your endpoints and handle each event appropriately.

 | type         | type\_event |
 | :----------- | :---------- |